-In December 2008, Major Martin was appointed to the position of Homeland Security Unit Commander where he managed several squads including the Intelligence/Organized Crime Squad, Cyber Crimes Squad, Electronic Surveillance Squad and Homeland Security Squad.
-While leading the Homeland Security Unit, Major Martin implemented several innovative improvements focused on enriching the quality of service provided to Atlanta citizens.
+In December 2008, he was appointed to the position of Homeland Security Unit Commander where he managed several squads including the Intelligence/Organized Crime Squad, Cyber Crimes Squad, Electronic Surveillance Squad and Homeland Security Squad.

-In June 2010, he was appointed to the rank of Captain and assigned as the Assistant Commander in Zone 3.
-As Captain, he reinforced the Department’s commitment to reduce crime and promoted the quality of life in partnership with the Atlanta community.
-He also created valuable partnerships and encouraged assertive policing techniques that resulted in an overall crime reduction rate of 19 percent during his first two years as the Assistant Zone Commander.
+In June 2010, he was appointed to the rank of Captain and assigned as the Zone 3 Assistant Commander.
+As Captain, he created valuable partnerships and encouraged assertive policing techniques that resulted in an overall crime reduction rate of 19 percent during his first two years.
 He also served as the Police Coordinator for the Atlanta Braves and helped to successfully manage all off-duty law enforcement personnel for Turner Field.